Alexandre-Magno/Alexandre-Magno/README.md

  🎓  I am studying Industrial Mathematics at the Federal Universty of Goiás

-🛠️  I'm working to become a Data Scientist
+🛠️  I'm working to become a problem solver

 <hr>